venuyannamalla/HTML/README.md

-# HTML practice of basics
+# HTML practice of basic